 Hello podgeeadb9e1

-Getting clear scans can stir up all sorts of contradictory feelings, on the one hand huge relief that things are clear, and on the other bewilderment that we don't feel well as we expected to give the result.
+Getting clear scans can stir up all sorts of contradictory feelings, on the one hand huge relief that things are clear, and on the other bewilderment that we don't feel well as we expected given the result.
 It took me a long time to recover and even now, more than four years down the line I still get fatigued and have to put my feet up.
 I hope you have ample opportunity to rest when you need to and I hope your woolly head diminishes too, that part did for me.

 Keeping everything crossed that you start to feel better soon.